12 Home Remedies for Dry Skin – All Natural Moisturizers

 Store in a dark glass jar.
 Makes about 4 ounces.

-Grass fed beef tallow is high in micronutrients that nourish skin, and can be made into a silky skin cream when combined with olive oil and a skin soothing essential oil.
-Check out the post “Nourishing Tallow Balm” on GNOWFGLINS for the recipe and instructions.
+Grass fed beef tallow is high in micronutrients that nourish skin.
+It’s easy to make into skin soothing balm with just a few ingredients.
+Check out “Nourishing Tallow Balm” at the Traditional Cooking School for the recipe and instructions.

 Leave a Reply